facebookresearch/omnilingual-asr/README.md

 - **LLM Models**: [`src/omnilingual_asr/models/wav2vec2_llama`](/src/omnilingual_asr/models/wav2vec2_llama/)

 ## Training
-To further finetune the released checkpoints on your own data, use our [data preparation guide](/workflows/dataprep/README.md) followed by the [finetuning recipe guide](/workflows/recipes/wav2vec2/asr/README.md).
+To further fine-tune the released checkpoints on your own data, use our [data preparation guide](/workflows/dataprep/README.md) followed by the [fine-tuning recipe guide](/workflows/recipes/wav2vec2/asr/README.md).

+## 🚀 Roadmap & Future Work

+We are continuously working to improve Omnilingual ASR.
+Key areas of future development include:

+*   **[ ] Long-Form Audio Support:** Implementing chunking or streaming inference to remove the 40-second limit.
+*   **[ ] Word-Level Timestamps:** Adding support for precise start and end times for each transcribed word.
+*   **[ ] Speaker Diarization:** Integrating models to identify *who* spoke *when* in multi-speaker audio.
+*   **[ ] Model Quantization:** Releasing optimized INT8 or FP16 versions for faster inference and lower memory usage.
+*   **[ ] Expanded Hugging Face Integration:** Publishing all model variants directly on the Hugging Face Hub for easier use within the `transformers` ecosystem.

+## Contributing

+We welcome contributions from the community!
+Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your help is valued.
+Please see our [**Contributing Guide**](./CONTRIBUTING.md) for more details on how to get started.

 ## License
 Omnilingual ASR code and models are released under the [Apache 2.0](./LICENSE).

 ## Citation
-If you use the omnilingual ASR model suite in your research and wish to cite us, please use the following BibTeX entry (arxiv version will be added soon)!
+If you use the omnilingual ASR model suite in your research and wish to cite us, please use the following BibTeX entry (an arXiv version will be added soon)!

 ### For Reference Managers & LaTeX
 This version uses `et al.` for a clean, universally compatible entry. **This is the recommended version for direct copying.**